 The goal?
 To make debit card processing more competitive, safeguard against network exclusivity, and prevent major networks from monopolizing the space.
 But back in 2010, the smaller networks didn’t have the PINless technology to compete with the major card brands – so Visa, Mastercard, and Discover still dominated.

-Fast forward to 2023, and the smaller networks do have this tech; meaning things could be about to change.
+Fast forward to 2024, and the smaller networks do have this tech; meaning the whole ecosystem is changing.

 How does PINless debit work?